Level Up Your Pentatonic Improvisation

 In this lesson, I'm going to show you what I believe are the next steps to take in case you feel that you have already mastered the pentatonic scale.

-The point and goal of our lesson today is to shred all over the neck, without thinking, by playing on 2 strings.
-In addition, this will help you connect ideas from an area of the fretboard to another area of the fretboard.
+The goal today is to shred all over the neck, without thinking, by playing on 2 strings, this will help you connect ideas from an area of the fretboard to another area of the fretboard.

-But first, a quick recap about pentatonic shapes so we are on the same page:
+But first, a quick recap about pentatonic shapes so we are all on the same page.

 The 5 Shapes of the Minor Pentatonic Scale